themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 - **Additional knowledge required**: [ES2015](https://themeteorchef.com/blog/what-is-es2015/) [basics](https://themeteorchef.com/snippets/common-meteor-patterns-in-es2015/), [the module pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/), [sending email](https://themeteorchef.com/snippets/using-the-email-package)

 ### What are we building?
 Don Carlton Sales is a tiny sales team with a big heart.
 Don, the owner, has gotten in touch with us to see if we can help him out.
-Don is building an application for all of the member's of his sales team to manage their clients.
+Don is building an application for all of the members of his sales team to manage their clients.
 Don, being a tech-savvy fellow, has asked us if we can set the app to allow for logging in with social accounts.
 Don is a big fan of sites like Facebook, but in his older age admits he has trouble remembering a lot of passwords.
 After seeing another site use "Login with Facebook," he knew it was a must-have for his sales team's app.

 In this recipe, we're going to help Don out and get both oAuth-based and password-based login implemented in his application.
 As an added bonus, we've suggested that Don add a bit of personalization to his app and send out an email when anyone signs up.
 Don loved this idea and has given us a template he'd like to send out welcoming new members.
 As part of the sign up process, we'll send out an email with this information to give users a nice, polished user experience.